-The following laws pertain to admission to California Charter Schools and to PAL Academy:
+The following laws pertaining to admission to California charter schools and to PAL Academy:

-- Students must be residents of California. - Students cannot enroll concurrently in a private school and a public charter school. - Students must meet minimum and maximum age requirements pursuant to Education Code 47612 (if aged 19, or over, student must be continuously enrolled and making satisfactory progress towards a high school diploma). - Charter Schools cannot charge tuition pursuant to Education Code 47605. - Charter Schools shall not discriminate against any pupil based on ethnicity, nationality, race, gender, disability, religion, sexual orientation, perceived sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Penal Code section 422.5, and/or association with individuals with one or more of the above characteristics.
+- Students must be residents of San Bernardino or an adjacent county. - Students cannot enroll concurrently in a private school and a public charter school. - Students must meet minimum and maximum age requirements pursuant to Education Code 47612 (if age 19, or over, students must be continuously enrolled and making satisfactory progress towards a high school diploma and can be enrolled through age 22). - Charter Schools cannot charge tuition pursuant to Education Code 47605. - Charter Schools shall not discriminate against any pupil on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code, including immigration status, or association with an individual who has any of the aforementioned characteristics).